64J0/fsharp-rabbitmq/NOTES.md

 ### Bindings

 Binding is the mechanism that connects exchanges and queues.
+It basically defines that the queue is interested in messages from a specific exchange.

 Considering the `fanout` exchange and the random named queue created before, you can bind them together with: